wernerglinka/metalsmith-mdn/README.md

 <p>Curabitur blandit tempus porttitor.
 Nullam id dolor id nibh ultricies vehicula ut id elit.
 Vestibulum id ligula porta felis euismod semper.</p>

 ```
-`index.md` shows the transformed end result of the  file.
-The `intro` section component, pupulated with the props from the frontmatter is included in the markdown content.

 ### Debug